phantie/inventing_a_better_compression_algorithm_for_a_specific_problem/README.md

 Each coordinate is a pair of numbers representing a position:

-- The first number is the X position (horizontal)
+* The first number is the X position (horizontal)
-- The second number is the Y position (vertical)
+* The second number is the Y position (vertical)

 ```python
 (2, 1)  # means X = 2, Y = 1
 ```

-## Let's take this example to demonstrate typical enconding
+## Let's take this example to demonstrate typical encoding

 Consider this snake on a grid: